SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Experiments

-\paragraph{Discussion.}In~\cref{tab:vqa_results}, we provide quantitative comparisons for both HRBEN and LRBEN.
-Our method achieves the best overall zero-shot generalization performance on HRBEN, while obtaining the second best performance after EarthDial~\cite{Soni_2025_CVPR} on LRBEN among generalist methods.
-While LRBEN is fairly saturated and the gap is small ($-0.5\%$ average accuracy), our method advances the state-of-the-art on HRBEN by a sizable margin of $+2.5\%$, hence obtaining the best overall performance across all settings.
-Both approaches advance the state-of-the-art while matching specialist approaches, even slightly outperforming RSGPT~\cite{hu2023rsgpt} on the ``presence'' and ``comparison'' questions.
+{\textbf{Discussion.}} In~\cref{tab:vqa_results}, we provide quantitative comparisons for both HRBEN and LRBEN.
+Our method achieves the best overall zero-shot generalization performance on HRBEN.
+While LRBEN is fairly saturated and the gap to EarthDial~\cite{Soni_2025_CVPR} is small ($-0.4\%$ average accuracy), our method successfully sets a new state-of-the-art on HRBEN.
+Ultimately, our approach maintains highly competitive, robust performance across all question types and dataset resolutions.
+Crucially, this demonstrates that integrating our explicit geometric modeling to enhance spatial localization does not degrade the fundamental reasoning and question-answering capabilities of the vision-language backbone.